Housing-Transportation Cost Trade-off Implications for Urban Sprawl

+The purpose of this report is to examine the transportation costs of sprawling places in the context of the housing-transportation cost trade-off.
 The line of reasoning within this study stems from the housing-transportation trade-off.
 The proposition is that households have a portion of their budget that they allocate to the sum of housing and transportation costs.